JoelRobbinsAI/thinking_partner/README.md

 * Questions not addressed elsewhere
 * Ideas whose eventual significance or category is not yet clear

-Open Contemplation provides a place for useful cognition before its permanent destination is known.
+Open Contemplation receives the recent working context of the other cognitive journals and provides a place for useful cognition whose permanent destination is not yet known.

 ---